Omni-iEEG/Omni-iEEG.github.io/README.md

-This is the website for the iEEG @ UCLA Roychowdhury Lab.
+This is the website for the series of work from iEEG Research @ UCLA Roychowdhury Lab.